f/omelette/README.md

 ## Additions

-There are some useful additions for omelette.
+There are some useful additions to omelette.

 ### Parameters